Zenithsiz/ist-semb-proj5/report/main.typ

 	caption: [Setup circuit],
 ) <setup-circuit>

-We only had 2 types of resistors available, 11 kΩ ±5% and 1.5 kΩ ±5%, in relatively limited quantity, so we had to be creative to implement the circuit.
+We only had 2 types of resistors available, 11 kΩ ±5% and 1.5 kΩ ±5%, in relatively limited quantity, but we managed to find combinations of resistors to implement the circuit, as shown in @setup:

 #figure(
 	image("images/setup.jpg", width: 80%),